Diego-18/cruz-verde/README.md

 It is an interface with the purpose of allowing users to book medical consultations in different areas of the country with just one step.

+### Purpose

+The purpose of this interface is to make it much easier for you to request medical consultations.

 ### Install

 1 - The repository is downloaded.